DevCrew-io/openai-chatgpt-ios-sdk/README.md

 ///   - model: (Optional) The model to be used for transcription.
 Defaults is .whisper1
 ///   - completion: A completion handler to be called with the result of the transcription request.
 ///                 The handler takes a Result object, which contains either the transcribed text or an error.
-ChatGPTAPIManager.shared.audioTranslationRequest(fileUrl: url, completion: { result in
+OpenAIAPIManager.shared.audioTranslationRequest(fileUrl: url, completion: { result in
     switch result {
     case .success(let success):
         // Handle successful translation